BOARD OF DIRECTORS

 Chad graduated from Ramapo College, where he received his Bachelor of Arts Degree in Finance and International Business.

 Shinica has a passion for community engagement, development and advocacy.
-She has worked for over 20 years on political campaigns to help women get elected to public office at the local, state and federal levels and secure appointments to Boards and Commissions.
+She has worked for over 20 years to help women get elected to public office at the local, state and federal levels and secure appointments to Boards and Commissions.
 She is a Partnership Strategist who mentors, coaches and speaks to individuals and groups about how to expand their impact and turn their goals into tangible realities.